 Olin Lake Nature Preserve

-A figure eight trail heads east from the parking area.
-Sign in at the registration box and, if available, pick up a brochure.
-Because large areas adjacent to the lake are wet, the trail stays well away from the water’s edge over most of its tread.
-However, a short spur does extend to the shoreline over a rather wobbly collection of objects that, with a little luck, will keep your feet dry.
+A long-stemmed figure eight trail leads east from the parking area and explores the woods just south of the largest undeveloped lake in Indiana.
+Upland portions are rich with large-flowered trillium and other spring wildflowers.
+Thick stands of skunk cabbage will cover most of the lower, wetter spots as the year advances.
+Because large areas adjacent to the lake are wet, most of the trail stays well away from the water’s edge.
+However, a short spur extends to the shrubby shoreline over a rather wobbly collection of boards that may help keep your feet dry.

-North 41 33.718 West 85 24.038
+GPS: N 41 33.718 W 85 24.038

-Nearby Natural Areas
+Nearby Natural Areas (miles)